Al Sadd SC in international football: Al Sadd’s Road to Glory: AFC Champions League 2011 Triumph

 The semi-final presented a strong Korean challenge in the form of Suwon Samsung Bluewings.
 The first leg in South Korea ended 1-1 and Al Sadd managed to hold out for a 0–0 draw in the return leg in Doha, qualifying for the final on the away goals rule.
 The final was nothing short of dramatic.
 Held in South Korea, Al Sadd faced one of the continent’s most formidable sides Jeonbuk Hyundai Motors.
 Jeonbuk took the lead, but Al Sadd responded with goals from Sim Woo-Yeon against his own goal and Abdul Kader Keïta to go 2–1 ahead.
 In the dying minutes, Jeonbuk equalized to make it 2–2, sending the match into extra time and eventually penalties.
-In the shootout, Mohamed Saqr delivered a heroic performance, saving two penalties, and leading Al Sadd to a 4–2 win, securing the club’s second AFC Champions League title, and the first under the tournament’s modern format.
-With this continental triumph, Al Sadd became the first Arab club to win the AFC Champions League in its current structure, earning a spot in the 2011 FIFA Club World Cup as Asia’s representative a historic achievement that will forever be remembered.
+In the shootout, Mohamed Saqr saved two penalties, which led Al Sadd to a 4–2 win, securing the club’s second AFC Champions League title, and the first under the tournament’s modern format.
+With this win, Al Sadd became the first Arab club to win the AFC Champions League in its current structure, earning a spot in the 2011 FIFA Club World Cup as Asia’s representative.